-On this site, you’ll find links to my teaching, writing, and other projects related to Bible, theology, diaspora, social work, LGBTQ family structures, mixed race identity, and more.
+On this site (still in construction!) you’ll find links to my teaching, writing, and other projects related to Bible, theology, diaspora, social work, LGBTQ family structures, mixed race identity, and more.
 I am interested in continuing to build experiences writing, teaching, and consulting with progressive institutions, churches, conferences working to diversify and decolonize these and other fields.
 For more professional review, please view my LinkedIn page.

 Below you'll find some of my presentations and teachings.

 To view the full video, and more like it, click here.

 Reach out here for information speaking engagements, interview requests, or general scheming.